 Panta Rhea and our community of grantee partners have long supported the arts as a powerful tool to help us imagine new ways of living and caring for each other and the Earth.
 Among movement organizations, arts-based strategies conceived of and/or lead by artists are often used to amplify and advance advocacy efforts but are often under-funded or not funded at all.
 This initiative seeks to address this lack of support with artists and advocates taking the lead.

 Panta Rhea is thankful for its cohort of Flow Funders, made up of five individuals actively engaged in arts and climate justice in communities across the United States.
-Hailing from across the United States, Flow Funders bring a wealth of lived and professional experiences, including filmmaking, journalism, activism, artmaking, community organizing, healing practices, restorative justice, artistic curation, labor organizing, and stewarding reclaimed Indigenous land.
+Flow Funders bring a wealth of lived and professional experiences, including filmmaking, journalism, activism, artmaking, community organizing, healing practices, restorative justice, artistic curation, labor organizing, and stewarding reclaimed Indigenous land.
 Through the process of building community, each Flow Funder articulated their grantmaking strategies and recommended grants based on their insights and goals of the initiative.
 Each Flow Funder recommended up to $50,000 in grants.

 We will maintain Flow Funders’ anonymity to ensure safe and free-flowing engagement during the next phase of the initiative.